Getting a Grip on Reflexive Verbs

 She feels nervousEla sente-se nervosa

-[!tip] A Quick Note on “Sentir” While the verb sentir can technically be used non-reflexively to mean ‘to smell’ (like sinto o cheiro – “I smell the scent”), when you’re describing your own emotional or physical state, you’ll always use the reflexive form sentir-se.
+[!tip] A Note on “Sentir” The verb sentir can be used non-reflexively to mean “to smell” (as in sinto o cheiro, “I smell the scent”).
+When you’re describing your own emotional or physical state, just remember to use the reflexive form sentir-se.

 EnglishPortuguese